 Another highly contested issue concerns Major Capital Improvements (MCI).
 This allows landlords to hike rents by as much as 6% each year to fund building-wide renovations that affect all tenants.
 It’s supposed to act as an incentive to landlords for making necessary repairs.
 But tenants’ advocates say the program is rife with fraud with most changes being minor or unneeded.
-Once the increase is approved it’s usually made permanent.
+Once the increase is approved, it’s usually made permanent.
 Rent reform advocates argue that landlords often overstate the extent and cost of the renovations.
-Landlords contest this by saying that without the MCI rules they would have no incentive to make improvements to the building and improve the city’s housing stock.
+Landlords contest this by saying that without the MCI rules, they would have no incentive to make improvements to the building and improve the city’s housing stock.

 Reforming Preferential Rent

 At present, landlords are allowed to charge a preferential rent which is lower than what tenants can be legally obliged to pay.
 This is often done to entice new tenants.
 To be legal, it must be stated in the lease that they’re receiving preferential rent, along with the legal maximum rent.
-But once the lease renewal comes up, they can then be charged the full legal amount which can be quite a big jump.
+But once the lease renewal comes up, they can then be charged the full legal amount, which can be quite a big jump.

 Tenant advocates want to see preferential rent last as long as the tenant lives in the apartment.
-Like vacancy deregulation, a bill passed the Assembly last year for an end to preferential rent increases on lease renewal.
-Just like the other, it didn’t get through the Senate but that could change this year.
+Like vacancy deregulation, a bill passed the Assembly last year for an end to preferred rent increases on lease renewal.
+Just like the other, it didn’t get through the Senate, but that could change this year.
 The latest version of the reform bill will put a cap on any increases while not ending the practice overnight.

 Conversions Could Remove Rental Inventory

 One big fear is that rent reforms could see a lot of buildings being converted to condos or co-ops as a way to avoid rent regulation.
-If this happens then the stock of affordable housing in NYC will go down even further.
-The laws on conversions come up for renewal at the same time as rent reform so there will be a lot of pressure to tighten them.
+If this happens, then the stock of affordable housing in NYC will go down even further.
+The laws on conversions come up for renewal at the same time as rent reform, so there will be a lot of pressure to tighten them.